Home Truck Accidents

 We Know How to Fight for You

-At Bottlinger Law L.L.C., our founding attorney began his career defending insurance companies in high-value disputes.
+At Bottlinger Law L.L.C., our founding attorney began his career fighting against insurance companies in high-value disputes.
 This unique knowledge of how the other side operates gives us an edge in representing individuals in Omaha personal injury matters, including claims against large trucking firms.

-If you or your loved one has been seriously injured in a collision with a tractor-trailer, call today and schedule a FREE consultation at (402) 505-8234.
-If we take your case, we’ll get you the best result we possibly can.
+If you or your loved one has been seriously injured in a collision with a tractor-trailer in Omaha, call (402) 505-8234 and schedule a FREE consultation.
+If we take your case, we'll work to get you the best possible results.

 Additional Information